jockesv/MapPiloteGeopackageHelper/README.md

 * Creates GeoPackages with required core tables
 * Creates layers (tables) with geometry + custom attribute columns
 * Bulk writes features with validation and progress tracking
-* Streams features back with filtering and paging
+* Streams features back with filtering, sorting, and paging
 * Modern async patterns with cancellation support
 * Schema inspection and validation
 * Optional WAL mode for improved concurrency and performance